pepopo978/TrinketMenu/readme.md

 ## New in 4.0

 ### Pack Profile System
-TrinketMenu 4.0 introduces a powerful pack-based profile system that automatically swaps trinkets based on which mobs die in raids:
+TrinketMenu 4.0 introduces a powerful pack-based Raid profile system that automatically swaps trinkets based on which mobs die in raids:

 - **Create Raid Profiles**: Set up profiles for specific raids (Naxxramas, Karazhan, etc.)
 - **Pack-Based Swapping**: Configure which trinkets to equip after specific boss packs die